According to this graphic by NPR, “truck driver” is the most common occupation in most US states:

 Part of the reason is that we have transitioned to an industrial economy to one that offers jobs primarily in service (low paying) and knowledge/information (high paying), but the other part is the restructuring of work to increasingly benefit owners, operators, and investors over workers.
 As the middle class has been shrinking, the productivity of American workers has been climbing, but the workers haven’t been the beneficiaries of their own work.
 Instead, employers have just been taking a larger and larger share of the value added that workers produce.

 Figure from the Wall Street Journal with data from the Economic Policy Institute:

 Between 1948 and 1973, productivity and wages increased at close to the same rate (97% and 91% respectively), but between 1973 and 2014, productivity has continued to climb (increasing by 72%), while wages have not (increasing by only 9%).

 This is why so many Americans are struggling to stay afloat today.
 We’ve designed an economy that makes it ever more difficult to land in the middle class.
-Trucking isn’t the job it used to be, that is, because we aren’t the country we used to be.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Trucking isn’t the job it used to be, that is, because we aren’t the country we used to be.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.